-helps stimulate the Lymphatic System and as-as a treatment for lymphoedema, and also as a complementary therapy for general health.
+Stimulate the Lymphatic System and as a treatment for lymphoedema, and also as a complementary therapy for general health

 Manual Lymphatic Drainage (MLD) is a light, very gentle skin-stretching massage that helps promote the movement of lymphatic fluid out of the swollen limb.
 It should not be confused with a traditional massage.
 MLD is specifically focused on the very fine tubes called lymph vessels to help the flow of lymphatic fluid, in order to move lymphatic fluid, the therapist needs to warm and move the skin without impacting the deep tissues of the body.
 The techniques used in this treatment involve massaging with very gentle upward, circular strokes and some pumping movements to encourage the fluid to move into vessels.